Skip to main content

 • “I love how there are puzzles to continue the story and delve deeper into the mystery.”

-• “I don't hate the game, it's interesting for sure, but there is no story context to begin with, you have no clue what's happening.
+• “I don't hate the game, it's interesting for sure, but there is no story context to begin; you have no clue what's happening.
 I would take another look at it down the road when it's a little more polished.”

 • stability

-• “Multiplayer is super buggy; even if the host saves, all other players lose their gear.
-It's frustrating when you play a game for the co-op experience but your friend has to start over constantly.”
+• “Multiplayer is super buggy; even if the host saves, all other players lose their gear, which is frustrating when playing co-op and friends have to start over constantly.”

 • atmosphere